7 (free) ways to enjoy art and culture at home

-Do you miss attending a good concert, going to the cinema or exploring a museum?
+You can attend concerts, go to the cinema and explore museums, all from your couch.
 The EU supports the cultural and creative sectors, including many online activities.

 Here are 7 tips for enjoying art and culture from the comfort of your couch.

 1. Discover the world of opera with Operavision — the opera streaming platform

 Always wanted to experience the masterpieces of Mozart and Puccini?
 Operavision offers free streams from Europe’s leading opera houses.
 Each month sees several new releases linked to a special theme.
 The April programme focuses on Italy — the birthplace of opera.